Best Swim Parkas for Swimmers

 It comes with two front pockets and a handy pocket on your shoulder with a Velcro closing to put your heat card/smartphone/earplugs in.
 It’s got a very clean look, as well: with no logos on it you are getting a swim parka without the branding that is typical of most swim clothing manufacturers.

-Adoretex Swimmer's Parka
+Adoretex Swim Parka

-How to Choose a Swim Parka
+How to Choose the Best Swim Parka

 Swim parkas are unique to competitive swimmers in the sense that they are a piece of swimming equipment that never gets in the water.